BaneleMlamleli/swag_labs/README.md

 # swag_labs

-Test automating e-commerce website, [swag labs](https://www.saucedemo.com/v1/).
+Automating an e-commerce website, [swag labs](https://www.saucedemo.com/v1/).

 Technologies that will be implemented: